Languages Curriculum Content and Sequence

 Through the teaching of French at Chesswood, each child will develop a positive attitude towards languages and respect for cultures other than their own.
 Children’s curiosity about the world around them will be fostered and understanding of their own language and culture will be deepened.
 Through a sequenced and progressive curriculum, all children will leave Year 6 with a degree of competency in the French language, enabling them to confidently communicate in relevant and real-life situations and purposes.

 Learning will be focused on the core language learning strands: listening attentively to the spoken language and showing understanding by joining in and responding; reading French and showing understanding of words, phrases and simple writing; writing words and sentences and eventually short passages; cultural understanding.
+Progression will be demonstrated through the three pillars of language learning: phonics, vocabulary and grammar.

 Listening, speaking and spoken interaction has a more prominent place in language learning than in most if not all other areas of the curriculum.
 In the early stages, children will spend much of their time listening, speaking and interacting orally and will be given regular and frequent opportunities to listen to a good model of pronunciation.
 Exposure to songs, rhymes and native French speakers will engage all children and enable them to develop a life-long love of language learning.